22-03-14RevatureSalesforceTraining/Alchemy/README.md

 ## 3/31/2022
 Chris Pavur What you did last: Redid ERD, trail head badges.
 Looked over videos for project 1.
 Plans for today: Start project 1.
 Roadblocks: N/A

+## 4/1/2022
+Chris Pavur What you did last: More trailheads, went over some of the notes from yesterday.
+Plans for today: Finish the rest of the trailhead and work on project 1.
+Roadblocks: N/A